 I’m standing in the middle of downtown Cuba because I am looking for someone who could tell me just why the town has that unusual name.
 But I see no one.

 My research had revealed that the first person to live in the area was a man named R.A.
-Clay who moved there with about 100 slaves in 1852.
+Clay who moved there with about 100 enslaved persons in 1852.
 I found out that the post office had been active prior to 1850.
 But it was only after Clay moved there and donated the land to Southern Railroad to bring the train through that was it referred to as “Cuba Station.”
-And while Clay donated the land, it should be noted that the railroad was actually built and the tracks laid by his slaves.
+And while Clay donated the land, it should be noted that the railroad was actually built and the tracks laid by the people he enslaved.

 But I still didn’t know why Cuba was called Cuba.